Aegister/AegisterVPNiOS/README.md

 ### Step 3: Running the porject

-1. Open your projeect settings > target > AegisterVPN > Signing & Capabilities, sign in using your developer Daccount and change the `Bundle Identifier` to any of your choice.
+1. Open your projeect settings > target > AegisterVPN > Signing & Capabilities, sign in using your developer account and change the `Bundle Identifier` to any of your choice.

 2. Do the same in settings > target > networkTarget > Signing & Capabilities.